MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-app-licenses.md

 In the License Managers section, select add manager.
 Type the name(s) of the people you want to add (or select the address book icon to select people).
 When you have finished typing or selecting names, select Add Manager underneath the text box. |

 > [!NOTE]
->  If this is a free app, some of the actions in the table above will not apply. >  A user cannot grant an app permissions to do more than that user has permissions to do.
+>  If this is a free app, some of the actions in the table above will not apply. <br>A user cannot grant an app permissions to do more than that user has permissions to do.

 ## See also
 <a name="__top"> </a>